Carlo Passaglia: Life

 A refuge from the anger of the pope was afforded him in the Casa Cavour at Turin, the house in which Cavour was born.
 There he labored for Italian unity with indomitable energy in the north of Italy, in conjunction with Cardinal d'Andrea in the south, and he collected the signatures of 9000 priests to an address to the pope in opposition to the temporal power, and in favor of abandoning all resistance to the union of Italy under a king of the House of Savoy.
 He and the 9000 priests were excommunicated on 6 October 1862.

 Passaglia disregarded his excommunication, and continued his work as professor of moral philosophy at Turin, to which he had been appointed in 1861, and began a series of Advent addresses in the church of San Carlo at Milan.
 But on arriving in order to preach his second sermon he found himself met by an inhibition on the part of Mgr.
 Cacao, the administrator, of the archdiocese of Milan.
-Elected deputy in the Italian parliament, he still advocated strongly the cause of Italian independence, and at a later period wrote a defense of the rights of the episcopate under the title of La Causa di sua eminenza il cardinaic d'Andrea.
+Elected deputy in the Italian parliament, he still advocated strongly the cause of Italian independence, and at a later period wrote a defense of the rights of the episcopate under the title of La Causa di sua eminenza il cardinale d'Andrea.
 He also (1864) wrote against Ernest Renan's Vie de Jesus.
 Eight days before his death he endeavored to be reconciled to the pope, and made a full retractation.
 He died at Turin on 12 March 1887.

 Works

 His chief works are: an edition of the Enchiridion of St. Augustine, with copious notes (Naples, 1847); De prærogativis b.
-Petri (Rome, 1850); Conferences given at the Gésu and published in Civiltà Cattolica (1851); Commentariorum theologicorum partes 3 (1 vol. Rome, 1850–51); De ecclesia Christi (3 vols., Ratisbon, 1853 — incomplete); De æternitate poenarum (Ratisbon, 1854).
+Petri (Rome, 1850); Conferences given at the Gesù and published in Civiltà Cattolica (1851); Commentariorum theologicorum partes 3 (1 vol. Rome, 1850–51); De ecclesia Christi (3 vols., Ratisbon, 1853 — incomplete); De æternitate poenarum (Ratisbon, 1854).